Wrightia antidysenterica

-Wrightia antidysenterica, the coral swirl or tellicherry bark, is a flowering plant in the genus Wrightia.
+Wrightia antidysenterica, the coral swirl, white angel or snowflake, is a flowering plant in the family Apocynaceae.
+It is native to Sri Lanka.
 Wrightia antidysenterica is sometimes confused with the species Holarrhena pubescens due to a second, taxonomically invalid publication of the name Holarrhena pubescens.
 It is known in Sanskrit as ' or '.

 Uses

 The juice of this plant is a potent ingredient for a mixture of wall plaster, according to the Samarāṅgaṇa Sūtradhāra, which is a Sanskrit treatise dealing with Śilpaśāstra (Hindu science of art and construction).

 It is used as a traditional medicinal plant.